 Scrape out the now cooled sweet potato from it’s skin, mash the flesh to a smooth-ish paste and add to the honey and melted fat, 180ml Milk and 1 Egg.
 Mix to combine.

 Mix the wet and dry mixtures together.
 The mix should be quite thick but drop off a spoon..add more milk to loosen if needed.

 Line a 30cm by 20cm tin with baking parchment, a silicone sheet or with butter/spread.

 Turn half of the cornbread mix into the tin and spread until even.

-Peel the cooled boiled eggs and slice in two lengthways.
-Lay the eggs in the tin with yolks upwards.
-Lay them out with two halves next to each other in 6 portions – see the picture!
+Peel the cooled boiled eggs and slice each in two lengthways.
+Lay the eggs in the tin with the upwards.
+Lay them out with two halves next to each other in 6 portions.

-Split the remaining bacon pieces into 6 little piles to mark out the 6 portions.
+Sprinkle the remaining bacon pieces over the top.
+I went for 6 little piles to mark out the 6 portions.